timbertson/fetlock/README.md

 --

+# Backend specific details

+## Bundler backend:

+To ensure you're working with the right ruby version, you can pass either `ruby` (a derivation) or `rubyVersion` (a version string, e.g. "2.7.5") as `load` function arguments.

+When using `rubyVersion` the minor version will be used based on nixpkgs naming conventions - e.g. "2.7.5" uses `ruby_2_7`.
+The patch version is disregarded, and you'll get an error if nixpkgs doesn't include that version of ruby.

 ## The problem

 There's a well-established pattern in the [nix][] community, for adopting language-specific packages into generic nix ones.
 That is, each ecosystem has one (or a handful of competing) `ecosystemToNix` tools.